Undergraduate Programs

 The Department of Civil Engineering and Engineering Mechanics focuses on two broad areas of instruction and research.
 The first, the classical field of civil engineering, deals with the planning, design, construction, and maintenance of structures and the infrastructure.
 These include buildings, foundations, bridges, transportation facilities, nuclear and conventional power plants, hydraulic structures, and other facilities essential to society.
 The second is the science of mechanics and its applications to various engineering disciplines.
 Frequently referred to as applied mechanics, it includes the study of the mechanical properties of materials, stress analysis of stationary and movable structures, the dynamics and vibrations of complex structures, aero- and hydrodynamics, micro- and nanomechanics, and the mechanics of biological and energy systems.

-2. Graduates with a firm foundation in the basic math, science, and engineering science that underlie all technological development will be well equipped to adapt to changing technology in the profession.
+2. Graduates with a firm foundation in the basic math, science, and engineering science which underlie all technological development will be well equipped to adapt to changing technology in the profession.

 4. Graduates will practice their profession with effective writing and communication skills, with professional ethics, as well as with awareness of societal issues.